LiamCurmideGray/CIS1054-Web-Assignment/README.md

 Welcome to our Website Assignment 2020, this is a Restaurant Website mainly built using php, html, javascript, css and Twig.

-Co-authored by: Liam Curmi de Gray, Stefano Schembri, Andrew Magri
+Co-created by: Liam Curmi de Gray, Stefano Schembri, Andrew Magri

 # Technologies Used